Azure/azure-quickstart-templates/sas-viya/README.md

 This README for  SAS Viya Quickstart Template for Azure is used to deploy the following SAS Viya products in the Azure cloud:

-* SAS Visual Analytics 8.3.1 on Linux
+* SAS Visual Analytics 8.5 on Linux
-* SAS Visual Statistics 8.3.1 on Linux
+* SAS Visual Statistics 8.5 on Linux
-* SAS Visual Data Mining and Machine Learning 8.3.1 on Linux
+* SAS Visual Data Mining and Machine Learning 8.5 on Linux
+* SAS Data Preparation 2.5

 This Quickstart is a reference architecture for users who want to deploy the SAS platform, using microservices and other cloud-friendly technologies.
 By deploying the SAS platform in Azure, you get SAS analytics, data visualization, and machine-learning capabilities in an Azure-validated environment.